We can't wait to welcome you and your family to Taronga Western Plains Zoo!

 Taronga has made many modifications to support social distancing regulations.
 These include:

-- Guests with previously purchased online tickets will receive further information directly via email on how to register for a selected date in line with limited daily capacity.
+- Guests with previously purchased online tickets will receive further information directly via email on how to register for a selected date

-- Café’s and dining areas will operate in-line with the NSW restrictions applicable at the time with hygiene in these areas a high priority
+- Café’s and dining areas will operate in-line with NSW restrictions applicable at the time with hygiene in these areas a high priority

 - Animal encounters and tours remain temporarily unavailable